 - Home-based instruction refers to instructional services for special education students who have been removed from a school setting by the division for disciplinary or other reasons.
 These students are referred to the program through the IEP process, and the services provided are consistent with those for homebound students.
 The Hearings Office may also refer students to this program if, during the disciplinary process, they are referred to a Local Screening Committee to determine possible eligibility for special education services.

-- Out-of-School academic support services are available for Fairfax County Public Schools students who are unable to attend school because of a principal’s suspension with a recommendation for expulsion in accordance with the FCPS Student Rights and Responsibilities.
+- Out-of-School academic support services are available for Fairfax County Public Schools students who are unable to attend school because of an out of school suspension and referral to the Division Superintendent in accordance with the FCPS Student Rights and Responsibilities.
 These services are designed as temporary supports for students until the discipline process is resolved and the student is returned to a school setting.
 The goal of the program is to keep the student as engaged as possible with classroom instruction in order to minimize academic loss.

 This web page contains links to one or more web pages that are outside the FCPS network.
 FCPS does not control the content or relevancy of these pages.